 Tips for growing viburnums

-- Viburnums are easy to grow, tolerating a wide range of soils and light levels, but they dislike waterlogged soil
+- Viburnums are easy to grow, tolerating a wide range of soil types and light levels, but they dislike waterlogged soil.